 Using Crayola® Erasable Colored Pencils, students draw six circles with a diameter about as wide as the span of your fingers.
 Draw a large square inside each circle so that the four corners touch the sides of the circle.
 If students struggle with creating the circles or squares, provide them with templates to trace.

 Students cut out all six circles using Crayola Scissors.
 Erase any extra marks on the outside of the circles.

-On four of the squares, students will use Crayola Crayons or Color Sticks to draw a scene or object for each of the four seasons.
-Demonstrate how erasing sections of their drawingscan create highlights in the drawings.
+On four of the squares, students will use Crayola Crayons, Crayola Color Sticks or Colored Pencils to draw a scene or object for each of the four seasons.
+Demonstrate how erasing sections of their drawings can create highlights in the drawings.

 Students write the names of two seasons on each of remaining squares.
 Ask students to illustrate those squares, too.